 I hesitated going public with this, putting it on my blog.
 Many suffer from anxiety after all.
 I’m no one special.
 And, it’s a private matter, right?

-I decided for a few reasons to go public: I know three people, all in the grade below me, who committed suicide.
+I decided for a few reasons to go public: I know three people, all in the grade below me when I was in high school, who committed suicide recently.
 Three people who are no longer on this earth.
 Three sets of parents who outlived their children.
 And while I am not suicidal (my great anxiety is death and dying, which, in a nutshell, means I am terrified of death and dying), I have an understanding of what it feels like to suffer solitarily, hiding what I experience from the outside world.

 I have other friends who very clearly suffer from deep depression, who think they have it well hidden.
 Some try to mask it with drugs.
 Others, alcohol or sex or binge eating or exercise or overworking.
 But they can’t hide it from me.
 I can see through the facade.
 I am a former smoker who can smell cigarette smoke a 1/2 mile away.